conductor-oss/conductor/README.md

 * UI requires Node 14 to build.
 Earlier Node versions may work but is untested.

 ## Get Support
 Conductor is maintained by Media Workflow Infrastructure team at Netflix.
-Use Github issue tracking for filing issues and [Discussion Forum](https://github.com/Netflix/conductor/discussions) for any other questions, ideas or support requests.
+Use Github issue tracking for filing issues and the [Discussion Forum](https://github.com/Netflix/conductor/discussions) for any other questions, ideas or support requests.

 ## Contributions
-Whether it is a small documentation correction, bug fix or new features, contributions are highly appreciated.
-We just ask to follow standard oss guidelines.
-[Discussion Forum](https://github.com/Netflix/conductor/discussions) is a good place to ask questions, discuss new features and explore ideas.
-Please check with us before spending too much time, only to find later that someone else is already working on a similar feature.
+Whether it is a small documentation correction, bug fix or a new feature, contributions are highly appreciated.
+We just ask you to follow standard OSS guidelines.
+The [Discussion Forum](https://github.com/Netflix/conductor/discussions) is a good place to ask questions, discuss new features and explore ideas.
+Please check with us before spending too much time, only to find out later that someone else is already working on a similar feature.

 `main` branch is the current working branch.
 Please send your PR's to `main` branch, making sure that it builds on your local system successfully.
 Also, please make sure all the conflicts are resolved.